Find Your Focus

 Did you know?

-The increasingly common professional and personal habit of multitasking – conducting two or more unrelated tasks at the same time – is making the world less rather than more efficient.
+The increasingly common professional and personal habit of multitasking – conducting two or far more unrelated tasks at the same time – is actually making the world less rather than more efficient.
 In fact, multitasking reduces workplace productivity by approximately 40 percent.
-While certain simple tasks are amenable to multitasking, in today’s workplace employees have important job responsibilities that require clear judgment, thought and creativity.
+While certain simple tasks are amenable to multitasking, in today’s workplace many employees have more complex job responsibilities that require clear judgment, thought and creativity.
 These higher level thinking tasks demand attention.
-That is why employers want employees to put aside multiple distractions and focus on one thing at a time.
-Since most students are ultimate multitaskers, this activity will challenge them to identify the “real facts” of multitasking and encourage them to find their focus.
+That is why employers want employees to put aside multiple distractions and “monotask” — focus on one thing at a time.
+Since most students are the ultimate multitaskers, here are some strategies to help them find their focus.

 - Ask students questions about how and why they multitask.